AxisCommunications/acap-documentation/index.md

 links or missing sections in this documentation that the ACAP SDK team is working on to fix as soon as possible.

-# AXIS ACAP 4 SDK Documentation
+# ACAP 4 SDK Documentation
 <img align="right" src="assets/logos/acap_sdk_symbol.png" alt="ACAP SDK" width="200"/>

 Welcome to the ACAP 4 SDK documentation.